LeKarimDerradji/LeKarimDerradji/README.md

 What is up with LeKarimDerradji ?

-- :sparkles: I’m currently studying Web and Blockchain developpment at Alyra, the first Blockchain School in Europe. :sparkles:
+- :sparkles: I’m currently studying Web and Blockchain developpment. :sparkles:

-- 🌱 I’m currently learning Javascript / React / Solidity / Hardhat / Waffle / Ethereum VM / And all things Blockchain :tulip:

 -  :computer: I’m looking to collaborate on projects that necessitate creative and lateral thinkings, if you need someone to think, I'm here.